September 26, 2023

 Deer in Winter Wood With Snow

-Deer love your green Arborvitae
+Deer love your green Arborvitae.

-To save your shrubs and trees from deer damage in winter and strike a blow against deer’s voracious appetites, you’ll need a reliable, proven effective solution that’s easy to use in the cold months of winter.
-Your best defense against deer is the continual use of a proven-effective repellent, like easy-to-use Bobbex Deer Repellent and foliar spray.
+To save your shrubs and trees from deer damage in winter and strike a blow against deer’s voracious appetites, you’ll need a reliable, proven, effective solution that’s easy to use in the cold months of winter.
+Your best defense against deer is the continual use of an effective repellent, like easy-to-use Bobbex Deer Repellent and foliar spray.
 The product is an environmentally friendly, non-toxic, and long-lasting deer deterrent safe for people, pets, wildlife, and aquatic life.
 Ingredients include putrescent eggs, fishmeal, fish oil, garlic, and other natural ingredients – all materials that offend a deer’s sensitive sense of smell and taste.
 Additional ingredients such as urea and Epsom contain natural fertilizer components that benefit all plantings.

 Prepare for Winter Now With Deer Repellent